Study plan - Healthy Ageing and Rehabilitation

 - can collaborate, and engage in decision-making and action with relevant stakeholders: older adults, next-of kin, volunteers, lay persons, professionals, and policy makers

 The programme is a cohort-based, two-year, full-time programme (120 ECTS) in English.
-To earn the degree students are required to take six courses (for the total of 80 ECTS) and complete a Master`s Thesis (40 ECTS).
-All students are required to attend two two-week on-campus sessions if physically possible.
-The first two-week session is at the beginning of the programme.
-The second one is at the beginning of the third semester to support the development of the Master's Thesis.
-If it is not possible to attend the two sessions physically, students are required to attend digitally.
+To earn the degree students are required to take six courses (for the total of 80 ECTS) and complete a Master's Thesis (40 ECTS).
+Students in the programme are required to participate actively in the digital sessions, group work and individual work.
+There are weekly activities (either synchronous or asynchronous) during the two-year programme.
+In addition there will be two seminar-sessions which is a two-week intensive programme.
+The first is arranged in the beggining of the study, the other during semester 3.

 Various teaching methods will be used in the programme, depending on the content to be taught as well as the needs of students.
 Efforts will be made to provide learning choices for students by presenting materials using different modes (text, voice, video), creating multiple avenues for students' engagement (individual and group activities), and allowing student to express the newly acquired knowledge, skills and competencies in multiple ways (paper, presentation, video, poster).
+There is a mix of synchronous and asynchronous activities.
+This is a digital programme and students within the program are responsible for having stable and good internet connection.
 Instructors are responsible for setting the climate, selecting the content and curating the resources, and supporting the discourse.

-Individual written term paper, portfolio and Master`s Thesis.
+Individual written term paper, indivdual portfolio, written group paper and Master`s Thesis.

 Students may study physically and/or digitally at: